MSSPL-KamalenduGarai/jpeg2000-converter/readme.md

 ## Requirements

 In order to use this tool you will need to meet the following requirements first.
+If you only want to view JPEG2000 images you only need to install a JPEG2000 binary.

 **JP2 binary**: You must have a JPEG2000 compression binary installed.
 The application works with either the open source OpenJPEG2 (opj_compress) or the proprietary Kakadu (kdu_compress) binaries.
 See the notice below for more information on Kakadu binaries.
+You can try viewing the [sample image of Trumpler 14 from the Hubble telescope](./examples/trumpler14.jp2).

 **libvips**: For Mac OSX you will also need to [install libvips for sharp](http://sharp.dimens.io/en/stable/install/).
 Linux and Windows ought to already have libvips installed.